HarukaMa/aleo-prover/README.md

 GPU support is added in version 0.2.0.

+To enable GPU support, use `cargo build --release --features enable-cuda` when building the binary.
+Obviously you will need to install the CUDA runtime.

 Use `-g` option to enable GPU support.
 To use multiple GPUs, use `-g` multiple times with different GPU indexes.

 Use `-j` option to specify the number of jobs per GPU.
 The default is 1.